 What countries are supported by Coinfloor?

 Coinfloor is primarily aimed at the UK market, but the platform can be used internationally as well.
-Anybody who can provide a valid photo ID and undergo the verification process can make use of the platform.
+Unsupported countries can be found in the footer of their website.

 Does Coinfloor provide a cryptocurrency wallet?

 No, Coinfloor doesn’t provide a wallet alongside its service.
 Coinfloor does store cryptocurrency on your behalf in their cold storage wallets.
 However, the safer option is to make use of your own private wallet instead.
 Not only is it more secure, but it also eliminates the problem of having a limit of how many withdrawals you can do per day.
 There are many third-party options available.
 You can always look into cold storage yourself, particularly if you don’t do many withdrawals and deposits on a daily basis.

 Coinfloor is an attractive option if you’re a high-volume trader in the UK that deals primarily in Bitcoin trading or one of the six supported currencies.
 However, the high fees and high minimum deposit amounts may dissuade new investors or individual day traders from using the service.
 Coinfloor is more suitable for the corporate market.

 Another drawback of Coinfloor is its dated trading area.
 It offers the bare minimum of what traders need to make good decisions, and a lack of a mobile app means that you can’t work on the go.
 These drawbacks, combined with a lack of payment options and the low altcoin support, make Coinfloor feel inflexible and dated.
 There are so many options out there that you may want to give this one a skip.